Skip to content

 The mission of Hawai‘i Community Lending is to build the capacity of low- and moderate-income communities to achieve and sustain economic self-sufficiency.
 Right now, many Leiali‘i ‘ohana are facing challenges and delays in working with their insurance companies to access settlements for the damages to their homes, she says, including payments for much-needed testing and remediation.

-Back in September of 2023, HCL launched the Kānaka Anti-Displacement Fund to help the 104 Native Hawaiian homeowners in the Leialiʻi homestead access FEMA/SBA applications and appeals; a grant-funded public insurance adjuster; emergency credit counseling; loss mitigation assistance; and other grants and low-interest loans to help fund their temporary living situations, existing mortgages, and future rebuild.
+Back in September of 2023, HCL launched the Kānaka Anti-Displacement Fund to help the 104 native Hawaiian homeowners in the Leialiʻi homestead access FEMA/SBA applications and appeals; a grant-funded public insurance adjuster; emergency credit counseling; loss mitigation assistance; and other grants and low-interest loans to help fund their temporary living situations, existing mortgages, and future rebuild.
 The Maui Strong Fund of the Hawaiʻi Community Foundation joined with other private funders to support these efforts.

 For example, HCL hired an industrial hygienist.
 “It’s standard practice to do hygienic testing on a home affected by smoke, ash, and soot to determine the extent of damage and toxicity,” says Linz.
 “The testing determines exactly what you are facing, and the report also defines, step by step, the remediation processes needed to make the home safe and habitable,” says Linz.
-“By providing the industrial hygienist, we have non-biased, accurate results which the family can see and use to make decisions on how to move forward.”
+“By providing the industrial hygienist, we have impartial, accurate results which the family can see and use to make decisions on how to move forward.”

 HCL has also been working with Sentinel Pacific, a public insurance adjusting company, to provide its services at no cost to the families of Leiali‘i Homestead.
 Thanks to this, “We have finally started seeing movement in claims and even some substantial payouts, which have allowed families to begin the process of remediating their homes and making them safe again,” says Linz.